PriyanshK09/Advance-Web-Development-CSE222/README.md

 **Feb 20, 2024**
 - **[Buffer.js](Buffer.js)** - The Buffer class is a global class that can be accessed in an application without importing the buffer module.
 - **[BufferConcatenation.js](BufferConcatenation.js)** - The Buffer.concat() method is used to concatenate the given buffers and return a new buffer.
+- **[Stream.js](Stream.js)** - Streams are objects that let you read data from a source or write data to a destination in continuous fashion.

 ---